 Real estate is a full-time job.
 He realizes that, although he can drive throughout the Westside blindfolded, he needs to relearn “what’s going on.”
 He goes on “caravans” every week.
 In one year he visits over one thousand houses and condominiums, with values ranging from one to thirty million dollars.
 He puts architecture “in the freezer” and keeps his filmmaking passion on the simmer burner.
 He focuses on the intricacies that make a transaction successful, from the time an offer is presented to the time when escrow closes.
 October of 2015 sees a new change: Rick leaves Coldwell Banker to recreate his own real estate firm: Projects Real Estate.
 It is an important move but, most likely, it is not the last one.
 “The best is still to come,” he thinks.
 He has a long agenda.

 By the end of 2015 Rick reaches a critical decision, consistent with his believes, as expressed in his blogs published in The Times of Israel: to return to Israel.
 His choice of the returning day is symbolic: April 1, 2016.
 While the United States celebrates “Fool’s Day,” he chooses to begin his Tenth Life by renaming it “Hope Day.”
 After five months in Israel he returns to Los Angeles to celebrate, on September 4th, their fiftieth anniversary.
-Tenth Life’s Chapter One is closed and and new one begins.
+Tenth Life’s – Chapter One – is closed.
+A new chapter begins.
 He creates ArchiDocu.

 The life-rollercoaster keeps going on.
 The unknown is the only certainty.
 As the Yiddish proverb says, “Men tracht und Gott lacht” – “Man plans and God laughs.”